jheanr/angular-todo/README.md

 ## Todo List

 My first project using [Angular](https://angular.io), a simple todo list application.
+You can see a preview [here](https://angular-todos-list.vercel.app).

 <p>
   <a href="#technologies">Technologies</a>&nbsp;&nbsp;|&nbsp;&nbsp;